polyactis/pegaflow/README.md

 - Miscellaneous Pegasus utilities
 - The Pegasus service, including the ensemble manager and dashboard

-This package's source code is adapted from https://github.com/pegasus-isi/pegasus, version 4.9.1,
+Part of this package's source code is copied from https://github.com/pegasus-isi/pegasus, version 5.0.0,

 # 2. Installation